bids-standard/bids-specification/src/99-appendices/10-qmri.md

  constituent images of the respective `grouping suffix`, fixed otherwise (`fix`).
  If the OPTIONAL metadata type is `var`, respective naming entities can be found in the OPTIONAL entities column of [`grouping suffix` table](#grouping-suffix).

-***
+* * *

-A derived qMRI application becomes avaiable if all the OPTIONAL metadata fields listed for a `grouping suffix` is provided in the data.
+A derived qMRI application becomes avaiable if all the OPTIONAL metadata fields listed for a `grouping suffix` is provided for the data.
 In addition, conditional rules based on the value of a given REQUIRED metada field can be set for the description of a derived qMRI application.
 Note that the value of this REQUIRED metadata is fixed across constituent images of a `grouping suffix`.